x-square/analytics/23-07-research-terms.md

     - **A/B testing** is a method that compares two versions of a product by presenting them to users to determine which one performs better or is preferred more.
 This technique allows researchers to assess the impact of different variables or design choices.
 A/B testing can be conducted with scripted conditions for standardised comparisons or in a natural use environment to understand user preferences in real-world settings.
     - **Web Analytics** is the process of measuring, collecting, analysing and reporting web data to understand and optimise web usage.
 It goes beyond just measuring web traffic and can be used for business and market research, as well as evaluating and improving website effectiveness.
 This valuable tool helps researchers gain insights into user behaviour and preferences in real-world settings.
     - **Eye tracking** is a method used to measure where people look, how long they focus on something and more.
 It provides a view of what captures users' visual attention, whether it's a product, website, or any other visual stimulus.
 Eye tracking can be done in controlled, scripted conditions for specific comparisons or in natural use environments to understand users' visual behaviour and preferences in real-world settings.
-    - **Cohort analysis** is the practice of tracking a select group of users, referred to as a cohort, who have joined a product or service within a specific timeframe.
+    - **Cohort analysis** is the practice of tracking a select group of users, referred to as a cohort, who have joined a product or service within a specific time frame.
 The goal is to monitor their engagement levels over various periods to assess their continued interaction and loyalty to the product.
 This analytical approach yields crucial insights into user retention, helping to pinpoint areas for potential improvement.
     - **Funnel analysis** is like watching how many people go through each step in a process, such as shopping online.
 Imagine a funnel: lots of people enter at the top by visiting a website, but only a few make it to the bottom by actually buying something.
 By looking at each step, companies can see where people are leaving and try to make things better so more reach the end and make a purchase.
     - **Driver analysis** is a statistical method used to identify and assess the variables that have the most significant impact on a key outcome, such as customer satisfaction or sales performance.
 By analysing the relationships between various factors and the target metric, businesses can focus on the most influential variables to optimise results.
 However, these data can often be too interrelated, making statistical analysis tricky.
 In such cases, a qualitative approach to understanding customer views is recommended.
     - **Trajectory analysis** is a statistical method used to track and analyse the paths or sequences taken by subjects over a period of time.
 Often employed in fields like social science, economics, and healthcare, it helps to identify patterns, trends, and deviations in the course of a subject's behaviour or condition.
 By mapping these paths, researchers or businesses can gain valuable insights into likely future outcomes or make informed decisions on intervention strategies.